 Created in 1984, the U.S. Preventive Services Task Force (Task Force) is an independent, volunteer panel of 16 national experts in prevention and evidence-based medicine.
-Our mission is to improve the health of all Americans by making evidence-based recommendations on clinical preventive services and health promotion in primary care settinas.
+Our mission is to improve the health of people nationwide by making evidence-based recommendations on clinical preventive services and health promotion in primary care settings.